BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 In one line

 Declarative agents ship no code, so installing one can't execute anything.
-Code agents run only inside an isolated sandbox — never on your machine and never on FindAgent infra — and only after a scan and review.
+Code agents run only inside an isolated, ephemeral sandbox FindAgent provisions — walled off from FindAgent's own app and data, never your own machine — and only after a scan and review.

 Related

-• Manifest spec — credential slots, allowed hosts, and tool actions in detail.
+• Manifest spec — credential slots, allowed hosts, tool actions, and guardrails in detail.

 • Creator guide — what the review and scan pipeline rejects.